bradfrost/atomic-design/chapter-5.md

 > When I saw Salesforce’s style guide I thought it was beautiful and it's why I wanted to join this team. <cite><a href="http://styleguides.io/podcast/jina-bolton">Jina Bolton</a>

 Since joining Salesforce, she's helped create the ultra-successful Lightning Design System and helps manage their growing design system team.
-Jina's story is not an isolated one; almost every guest Anna Debenham and I interviewed on the [Styleguides Podcast(http://styleguides.io/podcast) discussed how helpful their public-facing pattern library was for attracting talent.
+Jina's story is not an isolated one; almost every guest Anna Debenham and I interviewed on the Styleguides Podcast(http://styleguides.io/podcast) discussed how helpful their public-facing pattern library was for attracting talent.
 All that means that your a public style guide makes your organization *more* competitive, not less.

 ## Make it bigger
 A visible, cross-disciplinary, approachable pattern library is one that your team will frequently reference.
 Use that to your advantage.
 Since the team's eyeballs are already fixated on that one resource, there's a big opportunity to extend it to include other helpful documentation like the voice and tone, brand, code, design principles and writing guidelines we discussed in chapter 1.

-{% include figure.html src="../images/fpo.png" caption="[find good example] includes brand guidelines, voice and tone, code, and UI patterns" %}
+{% include figure.html src="../images/content/styleguide-harmony.png" caption="Intuit's Harmony design system includes a pattern library, design principles, voice and tone, marketing guidelines, and more.
+Housing this helpful documentation under one roof helps increase its visibility." %}

 Now, your organization may not necessitate every flavor of style guide out there, but the point is that **creating a centralized style guide hub builds more awareness of best practices, increasing the documentations' effectiveness**.

+{% include figure.html src="../images/content/styleguide-harmony-2.png" caption="Intuit's Harmony pattern library includes tabs to switch between web, iOS, and Android for each pattern.
+This allows the team to maintain a mostly consistent design system across platforms but also document pattern divergences when they occur." %}

 ## Make it agnostic
 The way your UI patterns are named will undoubtedly shape how they are used. **The more agnostic pattern names are, the more versatile and reusable they become**.